 To celebrate the season of scares, we’ve rounded up our spookiest Halloween destinations and some seriously spine-tingling deals for your next getaway.
 Here’s where you need to book…

 This dreamy Caribbean island might not seem like an obvious choice for a scare-fest – but head there at Halloween and you’ll discover some spooky surprises.
-Rose Hall Great House in Montego Bay is Jamaica’s premiere ghost-dwelling haunted house.
+Rose Hall Great House in Montego Bay is Jamaica’s very own ghost-dwelling haunted house.
 This spooky old plantation dates back to the 17th century and is said to be haunted by a White Witch called Annie Palmer.
-To make things even scarier, on Halloween Rose Hall is illuminated in ghoulish green, and puts on special spooky night tours where actors in costume hide in dark corners ready to jump out.
+To make things even scarier on Halloween, Rose Hall is illuminated in ghoulish green, and puts on special night tours where actors in costume hide in dark corners ready to jump out.

 While you’ll probably recognise the traditional Mexican sugar skull make-up from many a Halloween party, the Day of the Dead is not the Mexican version of Halloween.
-In fact, it’s known to be a colourful, happy event full of costumes, parades, floral effigies and food.
-You’ll find festivities going on in all of the major towns and cities, with plenty of music performances and dancing.
+It’s actually a colourful, happy event full of costumes, parades, floral effigies and food.
+You’ll find festivities going on in all of the major towns and cities, with plenty of live music and dancing.
 One of the most famous events in the Riviera Maya region is the Xcaret Park Festival of Life and Death.
-For the four-day extravaganza, the eco-archaeological park is decorated in flowers, alters and candles, and there’s the likes of cultural shows and street vendors on offer, too.
+For the four-day extravaganza, the eco-archaeological park is decorated in flowers, altars and candles.
+There are also cultural shows to watch and street vendors selling tasty traditional treats.

-Italy’s scenic island, Sicily, is chockfull of splendid sights, action-packed activities and delicious food for you to tuck in to.
-But it also has a spooky side, too.
+Italy’s scenic island, Sicily, is chockablock with time-stamped sights, action-packed activities and delicious food.
+But it has a spooky side, too.
 The island’s capital city, Palermo, is home to creepy passageways where you’ll come face-to-face with 400-year-old remains, if you dare to visit.
 This scary site is one of the most intricate and well-preserved catacombs in the world and contains nearly 8,000 skeletons, eerily dressed in their Sunday best.